Azure/application-gateway-kubernetes-ingress/docs/features/private-ip.md

 ## Assign Globally
-In case, requirement is to restrict all Ingresses to expose over Private IP, use `appgw.usePrivateIP: true` in `helm` config.
+In case, requirement is to restrict all Ingresses to be exposed over Private IP, use `appgw.usePrivateIP: true` in `helm` config.

 ### Usage
 ```yaml